FREE TRIAL UPGRADE!

 • Non-competes may deter prospective employees.

 A non-competition or non-compete agreement is a written contract between employers and employees that restricts certain employee activities when they leave the organization to work elsewhere.
-A non-compete may be put into place to:
+An employer may want to have a non-compete in place to:

 • Limit the employee from working in the same field within a given geographical area or time period.